anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 pi@raspberrypi:~ $ sudo systemctl start ssh
 ```

 The easiest way to find the IP of your device without even touching it is to go to the DHCP Client List of your router.
-Finding the IP is like this is very useful once you have the Pi connected to network sitting in some corner without an attached keyboard or monitor.
-Please note, you are looking for the '_Private_ IP' of the Pi.
-More on this later.
+Finding the IP is like this is very useful once you have the Pi connected to the network sitting in some corner without an attached keyboard or monitor.

-Open your browser on the laptop and go to [http://192.168.2.1/](http://192.168.2.1/).
-Well, I am on Belkin.
-You gotta figure out [whats yours](https://www.techspot.com/guides/287-default-router-ip-addresses/).
-For most routers, DHCP Client List will be there in the menu once you login.
+Open your browser on the laptop and hit your [routers IP](https://www.techspot.com/guides/287-default-router-ip-addresses/).
+For Belkin, it is [http://192.168.2.1/](http://192.168.2.1/).
+For most routers, DHCP Client List will be there in the menu once you log in.

 ![](https://i.imgur.com/7fuhQmt.png)